ArcGIS Server includes the following as parts of a server-based GIS:

 The SceneCachingControllers service helps process scene service caching jobs.
 The maximum number of instances you allow for this service determines how many cache jobs can run at one time.

-The SceneCachingControllers service works together with the SceneCachingTools service.
-Both must be running to build caches and both must run on the same cluster.
+The SceneCachingControllers service works with the SceneCachingTools service.
+Both must be running to build caches.

 Scene caching tools